Effect of quantum jumps on non-Hermitian system: application 2: Effect of quantum jumps on the non-Hermitian BCS states

-By the definition given in Eq. (\ref{eq:Htilde}), the first two terms are the free Hamiltonian and the third term is the perturbation.
+By the definition given in Eq. (\ref{eq:Htilde}), the first two terms $H-H^{A*}$ can be taken as zero-order Hamiltonian and the third term $i\sum_m\kappa_mF_mF^{A*}_m$ is the perturbation.
 Collecting the results in \cite{yamamoto2019theory}, we find that the zeroth energy of the ground state is

-By the non-Hermitian perturbation theory, the first order correction to the energy of the ground state is given by
+by the non-Hermitian perturbation theory, the first order correction to the energy of the ground state is given by

-Here we want to emphasize that the complex constant eigenenergy of the system can be safely ignored as what we usually do in Hermitian systems.
+Here we want to emphasize that the complex constant eigenenergy of the system can be safely ignored, similar to Hermitian systems that constants can not affect their dynamical features.
 This can be interpreted as a gauge shift $H\rightarrow H+cI$, where $I$ is the identity operator and $c$ is a complex c-number.
 In other words, the dynamics under $H$ and $ H+cI$ is the same \cite{zloshchastiev2014comparisona}.
 By our theory, the first order corrections to the left and right ground states are (unnormalized) \begin{widetext}